 The Energy Usage screen displays information for the total of all drive cycles since the last time the high voltage battery was fully charged.
+This includes:

+- Distance traveled in Electric Mode

+- Distance traveled in Extended Range Mode

+- Total distance traveled

+- Electric energy used from the battery

+- Total fuel used

+- Average fuel economy

-This includes distance traveled in Electric Mode, distance traveled in Extended Range Mode, total distance traveled, electric energy used from the battery, total fuel used, and average fuel economy.
-The average fuel economy can be displayed in MPGe, the electric equivalent fuel economy.
-Touch the MPG area of the screen to view MPGe.
-There are maximum limits to some of the values that can be displayed.
-When these values are replaced with dashes, the value limits have been reached.
-To reset these values, the high voltage battery will need to be fully recharged.
-The circle graph also represents the percentage of distance traveled using Electric Mode versus Extended Range Mode.
-The Lifetime Fuel Economy is a total over the life of the vehicle and can only be reset by the dealer.
+The electric equivalent to fuel economy is MPGe.
+Touch MPG on the screen to view.
+When dashes are displayed, the maximum limits to some values have been reached.

+The circle graph displays the percentage of distance traveled using Electric Mode versus Extended Range Mode.
+The Lifetime fuel economy is a total over the life of the vehicle and can only be reset by the dealer.
 The Energy Usage information will also appear automatically on power off when Retained Accessory Power is active.
-This automatic pop-up can be disabled through vehicle personalization.
-See "Energy Summary Pop-up" under Vehicle
+This pop-up can be disabled.
+See "Energy Summary Pop-up" under Vehicle Personalization ⇔ 141.

+Energy Usage Score

+The Energy Usage Score screen provides an estimate of the factors that influence energy usage since the last full charge of the high voltage battery.
+A positive score is desired to reach the vehicle's electric and fuel economy rating.

+- Technique includes accelerating and braking. - Terrain includes road conditions, such as hills, rain, and snow and may be affected by wind and tire pressure. - Climate Settings includes how the heating and air conditioning are used.

+- Outside Temperature includes the effect that hot or cold air has on vehicle aerodynamics. - Score is the sum of the individual scores.

+The individual scores provide an understanding of how electric and fuel economy are different from day-to-day, even when traveling the same route.

+All values are reset after a complete charge and may not be stable until approximately 10 miles have been driven.